aiwaiwa/atelerix-release-notes/head_osei_v2_v3_changelog.md

 ## New Additions Overview:

-1. Improved Mesh and Rigging
+1. Improved Mesh and Rigging.
-2. Improved Animations in the Head
+2. Improved Animations in the Head.
-3. Improved swooplet portal layout
+3. Improved swooplet portal layout.
-4. Re-designed Emo HUD / Animations
+4. Re-designed Emo HUD / Animations.
-5. Added Shapers and other new controls
+5. Added Shapers and other new controls.

 ---